madz0/ognl2/README.md

 Other changes are notably as following:

-- Added support to navigate and apply a list of expressions an apply callbacks:
+- Added support to navigate a list of expressions and apply callbacks:

     ```java
     OgnlContext context = (OgnlContext) Ognl.createDefaultContext(null, new DefaultMemberAccess(false));